zaxway/Coll-Automator/README.md

 ## Example Run

-Enter the starting number for the inputs.
+Enter the starting number for the inputs. <br />
-Starting Number:
+Starting Number: <br />
 0
 Enter musical note digits for which you want to sequence on the coll in order Press the enter button when done: